 Billings is known as a “reservation edge town”?
 Is it difficult for a white author to tell the story of the ongoing conflict between the Native Americans in Montana and the white population?

 Many of the hardest, truest stories here are not mine, not ours as white Montanans.
 I have been honored to learn many stories that I can never retell.
 So as Emily Dickinson exhorted, I have the impossible challenge “To tell all the truth but tell it slant”.
 There are true stories to tell, from my ancestors’ perspective, from my perspective, living with the shadow of an unacknowledged genocide that in many ways continues today.
-What we know and see will only ever be one small part of the stories that must be told, and we cannot speak for others, but we must speak all the same.
+What we know and see will only ever be one small part of the stories that must be told, and we can’t speak for others, but we must speak all the same.
 I hope that my storytelling will be taken in a good way, as an effort to round out and corroborate other stories.

 Why do you believe it would be “almost impossible to write about Montana without writing about what’s going on in this land that was homesteaded by my ancestors”?